gumil/wrongramen/README.md

 Sample restaurant app.
 Used Wrong Ramen cause it's a good restaurant

 UI only and static contents.
 Reserve page doesn't send reservation.

-Sample project to get around with design support library.
+Sample project to get around with design support library and Kotlin

 Below are the screenshots: